top of page

 The Happiness Choice

 I’m not suggesting that you can just think your way to happiness or "positive affirmation" your way to nirvana.
-Instead you can define happiness differently so that it’s not a destination but instead a practice.
-That what can make it attainable.
+That's another recipe for shame and self blame.
+Instead, you can learn to define happiness differently so that it’s not a destination but instead is a practice.
+That's what can make it practically attainable.
 There's a definition of happiness that I love by Shawn Achor, a happiness researcher from Harvard (go and look up his Ted Talk, it's awesome!)
 "Happiness is the joy you feel moving towards your potential" Happiness is not the same as pleasure.
-So how can you practice?
+That's one of the happiness myths that we all fall into at times.
+Some of the things that make me the happiest are certainly not always pleasurable: parenting is one great example of this!
+So how can you practice "Happiness"?

 Four Happiness Habits that will change your life